 - Ensure that the skin there is clean and dry – the patch cannot be applied to the same areas of skin twice in a row;

-- Open the patch and remove the protective liner;
+- Open the Progynova-TS patch and remove the protective liner;

-- Check that the patch is well applied, particularly at the edges;
+- Check that the Progynova-TS patch is well applied, particularly at the edges;

-- The patch should be changed once a week;
+- The Progynova-TS patch should be changed once a week;

-- When disposing of the patch fold the sticky sides together to prevent any remaining active ingredient from escaping and place into your usual household waste bin.
+- When disposing of the Progynova-TS patch, fold the sticky sides together to prevent any remaining active ingredient from escaping and place into your usual household waste bin.

 What dosages are there?

-- For cyclical use apply 1 patch per week for 3 weeks then take a seven-day break;
+- For cyclical use, apply one Progynova-TS patch a week for three weeks then take a seven-day break;

-- For continuous use apply 1 patch per week, when the 7 days have past start a new patch.
+- For continuous use, apply one Progynova-TS patch a week, and when the seven days have past, start a new Progynova-TS patch.

-You will have a bleed once a month while using Progynova-TS this is called withdrawal bleeding.
+You will have a bleed once a month while using Progynova-TS which is called withdrawal bleeding.

 What are the side effects of Progynova-TS?